Motor Board Configuration¶

 This saves a lot of time and hassle (not to mention math), and also brings things into the realm of Tinkerer rather than just an Engineer.
 You also have the added benefit that the same current sense board can be used with lots of different motor boards.
 Many of these boards have a very simple current conversion factor because they output 1 Volt for 1 Amp!
 While discontinued, you can still find MAX471 boards for sale.

 Where do I measure the current?¶

-Anoter way to ask the question is, “How do I connect a current sensor”?
-There are 2 ways to connect a current sensor board, here they are listed by ease of use:
+Another way to ask the question is, “How do I connect a current sensor?”
+There are 2 ways to connect a current sensor board, listed here by ease of use:

 Insert the board in the current path of the Voltage going into the motor board.

 Insert the board in the current path from the output of the board to the track.